The Ultimate Guide to Visiting Kona Coffee Farms with Kids on the Big Island

 A family guide to touring Kona coffee farms on Hawaii's Big Island, from free tastings at Greenwell Farms to the scenic Mamalahoa Highway coffee belt drive.
 Everything you need to know about visiting with kids, buying authentic 100% Kona coffee, and making it a memorable agricultural adventure.

-When we first moved to Hawaii, I thought Kona coffee was just another specialty brand sitting pretty on grocery shelves at twice the price of everything else.
-Then we drove through the coffee belt on the Big Island, stopped at a family-run farm where my kids watched bright red coffee cherries get pulled from the branch, and I understood.
+When we first moved to Hawaii, I figured Kona coffee was just a fancy grocery-store label sitting at twice the price of everything else.
+Then we drove the coffee belt on the Big Island, stopped at a little family farm, watched my kids pull bright red coffee cherries off a branch, and I got it.
 Kona coffee is not just a drink.
-It is a place, a history, and a way of life carved into the volcanic slopes of Hualalai and Mauna Loa.
-And touring the farms where it grows is one of the most rewarding things you can do with your family on the Big Island.
+It's a place.
+A history.
+A whole way of life carved into volcanic slope.
+And touring those farms with kids is one of the most rewarding days you can have on the Big Island.

 What Makes Kona Coffee So Special